Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 How Long Does It Take To Teach A Golden Retriever Sit?

-It should not take long for you Golden Retriever to learn sit.
+It should not take long for your Golden Retriever to learn to sit.
 Golden Retrievers are highly intelligent and catch on very fast.

 On average, your Golden Retriever should learn the “sit” skill in about 5 to 10 repetitions.
 Then, continue to reinforce learning through repetition once your dog learns the initial behavior.
 The goal is to ingrain the skill in both muscle and mental memory, so it becomes automatic.

 Keep in mind, however, that some dogs catch on slower than others.
 That’s normal for them, and you’ll just need to spend some extra time and effort making sure they understand.

 Often there are a few things that can impede the learning process, so be conscious of the following: